 The early days

-The world was a different place when enterprising young businessman William Kirkham Morton brought mechanical typesetting to a small market town in the heart of rural Lincolnshire more than 140 years ago…
+Things were a little bit different in the world when enterprising businessman William Kirkham Morton brought mechanical typesetting to a small market-town in the heart of rural Lincolnshire nearly 150 years ago…

-Nothing provides greater evidence of this than the fact that William was packed off to sea aged just 10 years old by his father, who claimed he was a nuisance child!
+Nothing provides greater evidence of this than the fact that William’s father packed his young son off to sea aged just 10 years old, claiming him to be a nuisance child!

-While the parenting methods of the Victorians may have left a little to be desired, it’s clear that this experience helped to shape William into an ambitious and fearless youth.
+While the parenting methods of the Victorians may leave a little to be desired, it’s clear that this experience helped to mould William into an ambitious and fearless young man.

-On his return – having been shipwrecked three times – William, then aged 21, bought a printing company and set up shop in Horncastle in 1878, which laid the foundations of Mortons of Horncastle.
+On his return, having been shipwrecked three times, a 21-year-old William purchased a printing company and set up shop in Horncastle.
+It was that event, back in 1878, which laid the foundations of Mortons of Horncastle.

-Over the ensuing years, Mortons’ business extended across the county and developed pioneering print technology.
-William even decided to buy out his father’s printing and stationery business in Boston, allowing his old man to retire in peace.
+Over the following years, Mortons extended out across the county, and developed pioneering print technology.
+William even decided to buy out his father’s business, a printers and stationers in Boston, and allow his old man to retire in peace.

 The fall and rise